tmnabeel30/SleekCare/README.md

 ## Features

-- **Accurate Transcription:** Utilizes Google ML Kit for high precision.
+- **Accurate Transcription:** Utilizes Google ML Kit and our proprietary model through an API for high precision. .
 - **Efficiency:** Streamlines the transcription process for medical professionals.
 - **User-Friendly:** Easy editing and customization of transcribed text.